Who We Are

 Volunteers are recruited and trained to serve as tutors and mentors in programs such as the Lunch Buddy Program.
 Approximately 300 registered volunteers spend over 10,000 hours each year helping students in the classroom, assisting teachers and staff, volunteering at fundraising events and providing critical resources to Hough Foundation’s programs.

 Mental Health is an area of focus for the Hough Foundation.
 We connect many students and families to mental health resources in the community.

-The Administrative Assistant coordinates our two after school enrichment programs, Glee choral group and Escola de Samba (Brazilian-style drumming).
+The Administrative Assistant coordinates our three after school enrichment programs, Glee choral group Escola de Samba (Brazilian-style drumming) and Band.
 Music education helps prepare the brain for math and literacy.
 Children involved in these programs tend to have improved grades and school attendance.
 Being a part of Glee or the Escola de Samba enables students to perform on stage in front of their school community, their families as well as out in the community.
 These performances bolster self-pride and esteem helping students to feel a strong connection to their school and community at large.
 Many students that participate in Hough Foundation music programs continue to be involved in the arts as they go forward to middle and high school.